Gyzylarbat

-Gyzylarbat (formerly Serdar and Kyzyl-Arvat or Gyzylarbat and Farāva) is a city subordinate to a district in Turkmenistan, located north-west of the capital, Ashgabat on the M37 highway to the Caspian Sea.
+Gyzylarbat (1992-1999 and from 2022 onwards, formerly Serdar 1999-2022, Kyzyl-Arvat (1881-1992) and Farāva) is a city subordinate to a district in Turkmenistan, located north-west of the capital, Ashgabat on the M37 highway to the Caspian Sea.
 The population of Gyzylarbat is 50,000 people, mainly Turkmen.
 The main language spoken in the region is Turkmen.
 It is near the northwest end of the line of oases on the north slope of the Kopet Dag that extends southeast to Ashgabat.

 Name

-"Kyzyl-Rabat" and later evolution
+Soviet Union-era and previous

 The 8th-9th-century fortification in this place was called Kyzyl-Rabat, "red fortress".
 In the 16th-17th centuries this name was corrupted in the vernacular to Kyzyl-Arbat.
 In 1925, during Soviet rule, a district called Kizyl-Arvat (Кызыл-Арбат) was established.

-Serdar
+After independence

 On 29 December 1999 the town was renamed from Kizyl-Arvat to Serdar.
 The word serdar is a loan word from Persian meaning "leader" and is a reference to the first President of Turkmenistan, Saparmurat Niyazov.
 The town also shared a name with the third President of Turkmenistan, Serdar Berdimuhamedow, but had no relation.
 By decree of the Turkmen parliament on 9 November 2022, the old name was restored in the form Gyzylarbat.
 The same decree downgraded Gyzylarbat from a city with district status to a city subordinate to a district, and renamed the district to Gyzylarbat, as well.